 Clean Up Your Online Presence

-It’s also a good idea to clean up your online presence—and to make sure that you’re active on social media in a constructive way.
+It’s also a good idea to clean up your online presence—and make sure that, if you’re active on social media, it's in a constructive way.
 “The things you post and the comments you make about important topics related to your industry can offer a hiring manager a view of you that goes far beyond what a resume can show,” Mavi said.
 “The intelligent and insightful commentary you post on platforms such as LinkedIn can create excitement about you as a candidate.”

 When creating cover letters, revamping your resume, engaging online, and prepping for the interview, keep in mind what employers are looking for and what can hurt job seekers.